sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ``` scala
 def  div(a: Int, b: Int): Int = if (b == 0) -1 else a / b  // Bad implementation
 ```
-However, this is a bad implementation because `-1` could be a legit value for `div(-8, 8)`.
+This is a bad implementation because `-1` is a legit value for `div(-8, 8)`.
 There is no integer the function can return to indicate an error.
 Therefore, this method is not viable.

 ### A Error And Result Pair
 Next, we split the error and result into a pair,